abhijit-c/LatinTranslations/Georgics/src/book4.md

-Soon as he reached the bower with its hanging roof of stone, and Cyrene heard the tale of her son’s idle tears, the sisters, in due order, pour on his hands clear spring-waters, and bring smooth-shorn napkins.
+Soon as he reached the bower with its hanging roof of stone, and Cyrene heard the tale of her son’s idle tears, the sisters, in due order, pour on his hands clear spring-waters, and bring napkins with tufts of hair.
 Some load the board with the feast, and in turn set on the brimming cups; the altars blaze up with Panchaean fires.
 Then cried his mother: “Take the goblets of Maeonian wine’;
-pour we a libation to Ocean!”
+let us drink to the Ocean!"

 |                      *simul ipsa precatur*
 | *Oceanumque patrem rerum Nymphasque sorores,*